xiaokei2/BD_structure/README.md

 # BD_structure
-fundamental popular data structures you need to know for the interview.
+Fundamental popular data structures you need to be proficient with them.

 1 implement the HashMap